 At the end of the road where it turns south, you will see Ahu Tepeu.
 Walk down and explore the two ahu, fallen statues and note the enormous hare paenga (boat house foundation) just uphill on the right as you walk toward the ahu.
 It is the largest on the island.
 At this point, go south and the road will take you back to the museum area and the village.

 Head across the island, past Vaitea, the old sheep ranch headquarters, to ‘Anakena (above).
-Here is a stunning beach, three ahu with statues, petroglyphs, a grove of coconut palms, and super swimming, besides.
+Here is a stunning beach with white sand, three ahu with statues, petroglyphs, a grove of coconut palms, and super swimming.
 Bring your swimsuit!
-Hard to beat this site, a good one for a picnic.
-If you want a more intimate beach, a short drive eastward takes you to Ovahe, a secluded cove with a beautiful beach.
+This site is ideal for a picnic.
+If you want a more intimate beach, a short drive eastward takes you to Ovahe, a secluded cove with a beautiful pink sand beach.
 No archaeological sites here, but great swimming.

-Walk around the north coast of the island.
+If you are adventurous and in good shape, you can hike around the north coast of the island, or hire a guide.
 This is a wild and unsettled part of the island, windswept hills, ruins of ahu and fallen statues.
 There are two trails, a lower and a higher one, but no roads.
 Take plenty of water and lunch.
 There is no water available to drink along the way.
-You can have a taxi take you to the trailhead north of the village, and arrange to have him pick you up at ‘Anakena in five or so hours.
+You can have a taxi take you to the trailhead north of the village, and arrange to be picked up at ‘Anakena in five or six hours.
 The actual distance can be walked in less time, but not if you stop to see the wonderful sites along the way.
 You can take a quick swim at ‘Anakena before going back to town.

 This afternoon would be a good time to visit the market and shops in the village to look for the perfect souvenir of your visit.
 You may opt for a wood or stone carving, a pareu, a shirt with local designs, or a shell necklace.